-Please also see our 'Introduction to working with Adults' Policy.
+Please also see our 'Introduction to Working with Adults' Policy.

-Safer recruitment
+Safer Recruitment

-Life Church Bath will ensure that paid staff and volunteers working with adults with known care and support needs will be appointed, trained, supported and supervised in accordance with government guidance on safe recruitment.
+Life Church Bath will ensure that paid staff and volunteers working with adults with known care and support needs will be appointed, trained, supported and supervised in accordance with government guidance on safer recruitment.
+Any staff or volunteers known to be working with adults with known care and support needs will be required to hold a clear DBS check.